 The K. u.
 K. Hofzuckerbäckerei

 The K. u.
-K. Hofzuckerbäckerei moniker on signs indicates that Demel was the official supplier of confectionery products to the court.
-K. u.
-K. stands for “imperial and royal” from the days of Austria-Hungary.
+K. Hofzuckerbäckerei moniker on signs indicates that Demel was once an official supplier of confectionery products to the court: K. u.
+K. stands for “imperial and royal” from the days of the Austria-Hungary empire.

-First established in 1786, Demel has certainly carved itself into the history of Vienna and the landscape of the old town centre.
+First established in 1786, Demel has certainly carved itself into the history and landscape of Vienna’s old town.

-This Konditorei occupies new premises on Kohlmarkt, the pedestrianised street that leads away from the Hofburg palace toward the Graben and Stephansdom cathedral.
+The Konditorei’s “new” premises, for example, occupy a choice position on Kohlmarkt: the pedestrianised street that leads away from the Hofburg palace complex toward the Graben and Stephansdom cathedral.

-“New premises” is relative, of course: Demel moved there in the late 1800s.
+I put new in quotation marks since Demel actually moved there in the late 1800s.
 A newspaper of the time wrote (my quick translation):

 It’s no more than 100 steps from the previous site of Demel’s sugary ways to the splendour of the new establishment into which the famous court confectioner has moved its paradise for all those Viennese possessed of a sweet tooth.

-(The article also notes that one of the bakers was a thin Englishman!)
+Surprisingly, the article also notes that one of the bakers was a thin Englishman.
+It seems we get everywhere.

 The counter and store

 Opening the entrance doors feels like passing through a time travel portal.
-Outside, 21st-century Vienna; inside, a Regency-like confectionery.
+Outside, 21st-century Vienna; inside, a Regency-like café-confectionery.

 Unlike most of its colleagues in Vienna, Demel has a relatively large shop at the rear of the ground floor for over-the-counter sales.
 The feeling is much like you’d get entering Willy Wonka’s factory.

-You have the opportunity to buy cakes, of course; this is a Viennese Konditorei, after all.
+Cakes form a big part of the offering, of course; this is a Viennese Konditorei, after all.
 Though I found myself wondering what was a cake and what was a piece of art.

 In fact, the whole shop area feels like a cross between an art history museum and a confectioners, thanks to all the stylish packaging and charming displays.